 When you apply for your visa, one of the most important things you need to prove is that you can support yourself during your study programme.
-For Canada, they require you to prove that If you are going to study in any province except Quebec.
-833 CAD/month, or If you are going to study in Quebec 917 CAD/ either from an external source, or already in your bank account.
+For Canada, they require you to prove that if you are going to study in any province except Quebec you can pay 833 CAD/month, or if you are going to study in Quebec you can pay 917 CAD/ either from an external source, or already in your bank account.

 Nigerian students won't have to prove they speak English well enough to study in an international university in Canada.
 These language skills ensure that you can succeed in your classes and manage your way around Canada.